Latest Chart Version: 1.5.0 | View on Artifact Hub

 Add custom environment variables:Node Affinity

-Deploy to specific nodes:Resources
+Deploy to specific nodes:Enterprise Deployment

 - Helm Chart Repository